-The history of Indian press started in 1780, with the publication of the first Indian newspaper namely, Bengal Gazette or Calcutta General Advertise from Calcutta by James Augustus Hickey is known as the "father of Indian press", since he started the first Indian newspaper from Calcutta, the Calcutta General Advertise or the Bengal Gazette in January, 1780.
-In 1789, the first newspaper from Bombay, the Bombay Herald appeared, followed by the Bombay Courier in the next year.
-Similarly, newspapers started flourishing in various parts of the nation in regional languages.
-The first newspaper in an Indian language was the Samachar Darpan in Bengali.
-Eenadu was a Telugu daily which was started by Ramoji Rao.
+History of Indian press dates back to 1780, with the publication of the first Indian newspaper namely, Bengal Gazette or Calcutta General Advertise from Calcutta by James Augustus Hickey.
+Hickey is therefore known as the ‘father of Indian press’.
+In 1789, the first newspaper from Bombay namely, Bombay Herald started.
+It was followed by the Bombay Courier in the next year.
+Similarly, newspapers started flourishing in various parts of India in regional languages.
+The first newspaper in an Indian language was the Samachar Darpan.
+This newspaper was published in Bengali.
+Eenadu was a Telugu daily, which was started by Ramoji Rao.

-Later, increase in the literacy rate had direct positive effect on the rise of circulation of the regional papers.
-The people were primarily educated in their mother tongue according to their state in which they resided.
+Later, increase in literacy rate started having a direct positive effect on the rise in circulation of regional newspapers.
+The people were primarily receiving education in their mother tongue.
 Thus, the regional newspapers gained immense popularity in this period.
-Indian press circulated the regional papers in several editions for a particular state.
+Indian press circulated regional newspapers in several editions for a particular state.
 The regional newspapers aimed at providing localized news for their readers.
 Even advertisers could see the huge potential of the regional newspaper market.

-In the late 1980s and the 1990s, Indian newspapers also underwent a facelift in order to move parallel with magazines and with the development of television, which represents a major contestant for advertising revenues.
-Insensitive political coverage has been scaled down and colorful features on lifestyles, business, and entertainment were added.
-During the 1990s, many publishing groups, like Living Media Private Limited - publishers of India Today, something like Time and Newsweek in the U.S. and Bennett Cole-man - publishers of The Times of India moved into the production of television programs and launched Internet portals, thus gaining a wider audience as compared to the print media.
+In the late 1980s and the 1990s, Indian newspapers underwent a facelift in order to move parallel with magazines.
+At the time, television also started acting as a major contestant for advertising revenues.
+Insensitive political coverage had scaled down and colorful features on lifestyles, business and entertainment were added.
+During the 1990s, many publishing groups like Living Media Private Limited (publishers of India Today), Time and Newsweek in the U.S. and Bennett, Coleman & Co.
+Ltd (publishers of The Times of India) moved into the production of television programs and launched internet portals, thus, gaining a wider audience as compared to the print media.